typescript-eslint/typescript-eslint/packages/website/blog/2023-09-18-parser-options-project-true.md

 ## Introducing `true`

-As of typescript-eslint@5.52.0, we now support providing `true` for `parserOptions.project`:
+As of typescript-eslint 5.52.0, we now support providing `true` for `parserOptions.project`:

 ```js
 module.exports = {